Updated on Jan 04, 2021

 The HyperX Quadcast is one of our favorite microphones to talk about in lists like this, with it’s beautiful award-winning design, this microphone is a hot choice amongst the gaming community.
 This USB Condenser mic offers a choice between a red LED lighting or customizable RGB lighting, allowing it to fit in with any gaming rig.

-Being one of my favorite USB microphones, the HyperX Quadcast offers a very natural warm & rich sound, alone making up for the higher price for a gaming microphone.
+Being one of the best USB microphones, the HyperX Quadcast offers a very natural warm & rich sound, alone making up for the higher price for a gaming microphone.
 The durability of this USB microphone is impressive given how lightweight it is, allowing you to safely travel with it if needed.

 They come in strong with the features as well, offering an intuitive way of muting the microphone via a sensor on the top, because who doesn't love sensors?
 On top of that, it has a built-in shock mount and pop filter, two very essential features that not a lot of USB condenser microphones come with!
 Lastly, to add to their flexibility, they offer 4 polar pattern modes, allowing you to use this microphone for more than just gaming.